 Ready or Not—Here’s Your Back-to-School Checklist

-A list of the most important things to remember for your child's new school year.
+As we all learn to adjust to the new normal, a list of the most important things to remember for your child's new school year.

-Rawpixel.com/ShutterstockBus schedules.
+Rawpixel.com/ShutterstockClass schedules.
 Medical forms.
-School supplies.There’s so much you have to take care of when your child begins a school year, it’s a real challenge to keep track of everything.
+School supplies.
+Even in the best of times, there’s so much to take care of before your child begins a school year, it’s a challenge to keep up.
+And this year we can add staggered attendance schedules, social-distancing, and remote learning to the list.
 To assist you, here’s a helpful, easy-to-print checklist of things to remember for your child’s new school year with information provided by the National Association for the Education of Young Children and the American Academy of Pediatrics:

-3. Get a supplies list from the school or your child’s teacher before you buy more than the essentials, as some teachers have very specific requests.
+4. Even if your child is logging onto remote learning from home, get a supplies list from the school or your child’s teacher before you buy more than the essentials, as some teachers have very specific requests.
 If you don’t want to wait until the shopping rush, try to touch base with your child’s teacher a few days before school starts.
 Teachers are generally setting up their classrooms at that time and will probably be reachable.
 And check out these 9 ways to save on back-to-school gear.

-6. Plan for what your child will be doing after school.
+7. If you are not working out of your home, plan for what your child will be doing after school.
 If you will not be there when he gets home, make sure he knows who will be responsible for him, what the rules are, and how to get help in an emergency.
 Here are 11 healthy after-school snacks to keep on hand.